Plots

 Importance of Certifications

 Certifications according to DIN EN ISO/IEC 17024 are an important proof of the qualification of experts.
 These certifications are awarded by accredited bodies (DAkkS) and ensure high quality and competence.
-The determination of valuation factors should be carried out by an expert.
+The determination of value factors should be carried out by an expert.

-Demonstrable Impartiality and Independence
+Proven Impartiality and Independence

-Impartiality and independence are essential for an objective property valuation.
+Impartiality and independence are essential prerequisites for an objective property valuation.
 Experts should have no personal or financial interests in the property.
 This ensures that the valuation is conducted fairly and without bias.

-Critical Evaluation of Broker Methods
+Critical Evaluation of Broker Procedures

 Potential for Inaccuracies

-Unsuitable for Formal Assessments
+Unsuitable for Formal Valuations

 International Standards and Harmonisation

-European, International and British Valuation Standards
+European, International, and British Valuation Standards

 Degree of Harmonisation

-Challenges in Implementation in Germany
+Challenges of Application in Germany

-Legal Framework: BauGB, ImmoWertV and WertR in Focus
+Legal Framework: BauGB, ImmoWertV, and WertR in Focus

 Influence of the Legal Framework